dmarcogabriel/react-squad-management-team-web/README.md

 ## Running app

-To run app on production mode, run the command bellow:
+To run app on production mode, run the command bellow to build the production app:

 `$ yarn build`

+And this command to run application:

+`$ yarn start`

 This command will build the css library, run react in production mode and serve in [localhost on the port 5000](http://localhost:5000).